-Thesis Supervisor
+Thesis Advisor

-The student will collaborate with a faculty who specializes in the research subject of thesis topic.
-Therefore, the students must choose a research subject that suits the area of interest and/or knowledge available to faculty members.
-A student will have to adjust that research topic for the thesis if it is other than the area of interest and/or expertise of any faculty.
+A student who opts for the thesis track must choose the thesis advisor in consultation with the Graduate Program Director.
+The student will collaborate with a faculty who is specialized in the area of the research subject of thesis topic.
+The students must therefore choose a research subject that suits the area of interest and/or knowledge available to faculty members.
+A student who selects a subject other than the area of interest and/or expertise of any faculty will have to adjust the emphasis of the thesis.